 HAES and your well being

-Our societal embrace of thinness has lead to discrimination and prejudice directed at people who live in larger bodies, further propelling behaviors that may contribute to disordered eating or excessive exercise.
+Our societal embrace of thinness has led to discrimination and prejudice directed at people who live in larger bodies, further propelling behaviors that may contribute to disordered eating or excessive exercise.

 For a healthcare provider who sees you as a person, not a diagnosis, look no further than Dr. Weaver.
-She provides respectful care to her patients, regardless of socio-economic status, race, gender, sexual orientation, age, or other identities.
+She is a HAES-informed doctor in Herndon VA who provides respectful care to her patients, regardless of socio-economic status, race, gender, sexual orientation, age, or other identities.

 HAES provides guidelines for changing society’s mindset around weight and Dr. Weaver is doing her part, one patient at a time.